grafana/scenes/docusaurus/docs/advanced-adhoc-fIlters.md

 ### How automatic mode works

 The behavior of `AdHocFilterSet` is controlled by the `applyMode` option.
 When set to `same-datasource`, which is the default, any change to any filter will automatically re-trigger all
-SceneQueryRunners in the scene that are configured with the same data source uid as the that of the `AdHocFilterSet`.
+`SceneQueryRunners` in the scene that are configured with the same data source UID as the one of the `AdHocFilterSet`.
 The data source implementation will handle modifying all the queries to include the current filters.

 ## Customize the tag and value suggestions